Skip to content

-Methods of weed/pest Control
+Methods of Weed/Pest Control

-1. PhysicalControl: These involve picking of weeds and insects from the crop/animal by hand.
-It is called Hand picking.
-It is most useful for large insects like grasshoppers but very difficult to use on large farmland or if the number of pest is high. ):- This is a slow and tedious method of controlling weeds.
+This is a slow and tedious method of controlling weeds.
 It is efficient in small farms.
-Regular weeding must be done using hand, cutlass or hoe during wet season when weeds tend to grow and spread rapidly.
-Other methods of physical control includes setting traps, use of scare crow, use of net, use of reflective plastic strips, use of empty tin cans.
+Regular weeding must be done using a hand, cutlass or hoe during the wet season when weeds tend to grow and spread rapidly.

-1. ChemicalControl: The most common method of controlling insect pest and weed is by the use of chemicals.
-Chemicals which are poisonous to insects and weeds are called insecticides and herbicides respectively.
-The insecticides are applied by spraying by the machine known as sprayers.
+Chemical Control: The most common method of controlling insect pests and weeds is by the use of chemicals.
+Chemicals which are poisonous to insects and weeds are called insecticides and herbicides, respectively.
+The insecticides are applied by spraying with a machine known as a sprayer.

-1. BiologicalControl: These involve the use of natural enemies of insect pests and weeds against them.
-The natural enemies may be other insects that feed on them or on their laid eggs.
-For example, beetle can successfully control water weed and water hyacinth by feeding on their stems and leaves, cat can control rat, chicken can control insect.
+Biological Control: These involve the use of natural enemies of insect pests and weeds against them.
+The natural enemies may be other insects that feed on them or on their eggs.

-1. Mechanical control (Use of Machines): It is use in large farms through the use of machines called cultivators or weeders to remove weeds efficiently and effectively.
-This
+Mechanical Control (Use of Machines): It is used in large farms through the use of machines called cultivators or weeders to remove weeds efficiently and effectively.
+This method is suitable for farms where the crops are well planted in rows.

-1. Cultural Control (Use of Cropping Systems): Crop rotation system is very useful, earl planting and timely harvesting in preventing weeds from growing and spreading.
+Cultural Control (Use of Cropping Systems): Crop rotation system is very useful, as early planting and timely harvesting prevent weeds from growing and spreading.
 Also, cover crops can be grown to prevent weed growth.
-Cover crops have large leaves, spread very rapidly and thus can kill any young weed seedlings.
-Examples of cover crops are members of the bean family e.g. Mucuna and Centrosema

 GENERAL EVALUATION/REVISION QUESTIONS